 - Documenting patient health attributes after observation

-- Using certain types of medical equipment to provide individualized patient care.
+- Utilize medical technology and equipment to provide individualized patient care

-An LPN's job role and the tasks involved with that role can vary depending on the setting and scenario.
-You may be tasked with administrative duties, assisting supervisors, or actually providing patient care directly.
+An LPN's job role and the tasks involved can vary depending on the setting and scenario.
+You may be tasked with administrative duties, assisting supervisors, or providing patient care directly.

 Skills and Essential Abilities Required in Practical Nursing School

 Much like when you arrive in your eventual career, your time spent in Practical Nursing School will require specific cognitive, academic, and physical abilities.
-Not possessing these abilities can make it difficult for you to complete the Practical Nursing program, but would also make it difficult for you upon graduation once you enter a career role.
+Having these abilities can make it easier for you to complete the Practical Nursing program, but would also make it easier for you upon graduation once you enter a career role.
 A few of the abilities a prospective nursing student should possess include:

-- Working in a team setting, collaborating with members of the health care team to make safe decisions, and applying clinical judgement under stress
+- Working in a team setting, collaborating with members of the health care team to make safe decisions, and applying clinical judgment under stress

 - Coping with patient demands and clinical situations that can be high risk to both patients and staff members